mrgw454/CoCo-Pi-Installer/README.md

     ./CoCo-Pi-apt-packages-to-install.sh<br/>
     When this part is complete, REBOOT Raspberry Pi.<br/>

-11. Log back into Rasperry Pi, open a terminal and type the following commands: select-project-build.sh
+11. Log back into Rasperry Pi, open a terminal and type the following commands:<br/>
+    select-project-build.sh<br/>
     A menu of projects to compile and install will be presented.
 I suggest starting with lwtools, toolshed and gcc6809.
-Having these projects installed first will allow successful building of other projects.
+Having these projects installed first will allow successful building of other projects.<br/>

 The rest of this should be familiar.
 The same CoCo-Pi Menus are there (for launching emulators, downloading software, etc.).
 I'm sure you will encounter issues/bugs.